ambit-tsai/es6-proxy-polyfill/README.md

 # ES6 Proxy Polyfill&nbsp;&nbsp;![Version](https://img.shields.io/npm/v/es6-proxy-polyfill.svg)

-This is a polyfill for the `Proxy` constructor based on  **ES3**  supports  **IE8** , Node.js, etc.
+This is a polyfill for ES6 `Proxy`, supports  **IE6+** , Node.js, etc.

-Refer to <a href="https://tc39.github.io/ecma262/#sec-proxy-target-handler" target="_blank">ECMAScript</a>, and this has no external dependencies.
+So far, it supports more features than the <a href="https://github.com/GoogleChrome/proxy-polyfill" target="_blank">proxy-polyfill</a> of GoogleChrome.

-Due to the limitations of ES3, the polyfill supports just a limited number of proxy 'traps':
+The polyfill supports just a limited number of proxy 'traps':
+* get
+* set
 * apply
 * construct